Banco do Brasil: History

 In November 2013, The Banker ranked Banco de Brasil as the top bank in Brazil based on Tier 1 capital.

 Branding

 The current logo has been in use since the 1960s, when the standard colors changed from brown and yellow to blue-grey-and yellow.
+The blue and yellow mimic the colors of the Brazilian flag.

 Since the early 1980s, the bank has sponsored several sports competitions (in sports such as beach soccer, volleyball, tennis, table tennis, futsal, sailing, motorsport and beach volleyball).
 It is the official sponsor for Robert Scheidt, Gustavo Kuerten, Enzo Fittipaldi, Pietro Fittipaldi, and the Brazilian national beach soccer, volleyball, and futsal teams.

 The bank also sponsors other cultural events such as plays through its organization CCBB (Centro Cultural Banco do Brasil) and amateur sports through the AABB (Associação Atlética Banco do Brasil).

 Supermodel Gisele Bündchen was chosen to be the face of their first global ad campaign in 2012.

+In April 2023, Banco do Brasil raised US$750 million through its first issuance of sustainability bonds.
+Whose resources should be used exclusively in projects with sustainable purposes, aligned with ESG policies.

 Services

 In addition to commercial and government services, the bank offers a large variety of services to the consumer including bill payment services (Boleto), ATM loans, and a single package that contains the account numbers for checking, multiple savings accounts, and investment account.
 The account holder may apply for international MasterCard and Visa debit cards which act as both a credit card on a loan account, and as a debit card on the checking account (a little different from the arrangement in many other countries, where both the debit and credit functions of a debit card act on the checking account).
 The list of services offered encompass many complex automatic functions from ATMs and online such as a wide variety of loans, automatic payments, Brazilian bill payments, and deposits to other Brazilian accounts.
 Many merchants routinely accept account-to-account transfers as payment for goods.